vipul2802/o365hq.com/content/services/Azure AD Tenant-to-Tenant Staged Transition.md

 +++
-title = "Azure AD Tenant-to-Tenant Staged Transition" description = "Azure Active Directory migration from one Office 365 tenant to another.
+title = "Azure AD Tenant-to-Tenant Staged Transition" description = "Azure Active Directory migration from one Microsoft 365 tenant to another.
 Usually, you will need this type of migration when a company merges or acquires another company, or you would like to migrate to a different geographic region." date = 2019-07-10

 [taxonomies]